-Where the four branches of a cross are usually referred to as 'arms', the Triskele branches are referred to as 'legs'.
+Where the four limbs of a cross are usually referred to as 'arms', the Triskele limbs are referred to as 'legs'.
 The members resemble bent arms as much as they resemble bent legs, but the word 'triskele' comes from the Greek treis, meaning 'three', and skelos, which means 'leg'.

 The symbol (also called Triskelion) is found on the flags of Sicily, the Isle of Man, and Ingushetia.

 The ancient name of the huge Italian island region of Sicily is 'Trinacria', and the symbol on their flag represents good luck.
-(The figure in the centre is the head of Medusa with wings and three wheat ears.
+(In the centre is the head of Medusa with wings and three wheat ears.
 The image of this Greek goddess has been used as an evil-averting talisman, and more recently, the logo for the Italian designer, Versace.)

 In the flag of the Isle of Man at the geographical centre of the British Isles, the symbol comes from an old Celtic sun symbol.
 Today, it is seen by some locals as defiantly kicking out invaders from the surrounding lands of Scotland, England and Ireland (see map).

 The Triskele is often called a three-legged swastika and the Third Reich adopted a variation as the insignia for a Waffen-SS division composed of Belgian volunteers.
 Currently the symbol of the white supremacist Afrikaner Weerstandsbeweging (AWB), it represents three sevens which are supposedly the numerical value of 'JAHWEH' and wipe out evil from the anti-Christ number of 666.

 We have a page about 666, the Mark of the Beast and can see no reason why adding 111 to that number should cancel out evil.

 But there are lots of things we don't know...

 For example; is the following a true story?